-In that moment of unimaginable grief, I could only concentrate on the fact that the news had spelled Babu’s name incorrectly.
+In that moment of unimaginable grief, I could only concentrate on the fact that the news had misspelled Babu’s name.
 They were reporting that he was taken to the Dhaka Medical College Hospital.
-Thinking he might still be alive I got up and dropped everything and rushed to the hospital.
+Thinking he might still be alive, I got up and dropped everything and rushed to the hospital.
 Some of his friends were already there.
-As we made our way to the hospital and out through the back door I realized where we were going.
+As we made our way to the hospital and out through the back door, I realized where we were going.
 It felt like we are walking for days, then we stopped in front of the morgue.
 They could not save my brother, there was nothing left to save.

 Babu was a very introverted man.
-He had a small frame and even smaller voice.
-Every time we talked I had to scold him to talk louder.
-You would not believe this shy man could write such sharp, witty and clever posts.
-He had a very small circle of friends and I was lucky enough to be in it.
+He had a small frame and even lower voice.
+Every time we talked I had to scold him to speak louder.
+You would not believe this shy man could write such sharp, witty and intelligent posts.
+He had a tiny circle of friends, and I was lucky enough to be in it.
 Few people knew Babu’s identity as a blogger.
 He only had one or two pictures of him on his social media.
-But when he got comfortable around people nobody could make him stop talking.
-But he will talk no more.
+But when he got comfortable around people, nobody could make him stop talking.
+But he will speak no more.

-Babu’s murder had a bigger impact than Avijit Roy’s murder.
-Before this, the small, unknown bloggers thought they were safe; no one will come for the ‘nobodies’.
+Babu’s murder had a more significant impact than Avijit Roy’s death.
+Before this, the small, unknown bloggers thought they were safe; no one will come for the ‘nobodies.’
 With Babu’s murder the terrorists announced that popularity, name, recognition doesn’t matter, they will hunt down everyone.
-Also, Babu’s murder proved that there was a mole in our group.
+Also, Babu’s murder proved that there had to be a mole in our group because outsiders didn’t know his identity.
 After that, the circle of trust amongst ourselves became non-existent.
-The protests became irrelevant gatherings, the conversations became small talks.
+The protests grew into irrelevant gatherings, the conversations became small talks.
 A rising, thriving community became a shallow, muddy puddle.

 By now we had a set drill.
-After hearing about a friend’s murder we would be shocked even though we knew this was coming, lose track of time while crying, go to the protests even though we knew it was pointless, come home early and then held our breath for the next attack.
-Surely, there was another attack a month later.
+After hearing about a friend’s murder, we would be shocked even though we knew this was coming, lose track of time while crying, go to the protests even though we knew it was pointless, go home early and then held our breath for the next attack.
+Undoubtedly, there was another attack a month later.
 This time, respected publisher Faisal Arefin Dipan.
 After that, secular writer Nazimuddin Samad, LGBTQ+ activists Xulhaz Mannan and Tanay Majumder.

 Bangladeshi Government became extremely considerate of its population’s feelings.
-Instead of finding the killers and bringing them to justice, like a serious government would, they told us to stop writing because it hurts religious peoples feelings.
+Instead of finding the killers and bringing them to justice, like a government would, they told us to stop writing because it hurts religious peoples feelings.
 Some would say that this is a violation of our freedom of speech but we had a good laugh.
 What else could we do?
-Our religious families were ashamed of us, the whole country was against us because of Islamist propaganda, we couldn’t trust our friends and our law enforcement refused to protect us.
-So when the prime minister said that the victims were responsible for their own death, they shouldn’t have written those things and we should stop writing because it hurts people’s feelings we had no choice but to take it as a joke.
+Our religious families were ashamed of us, the whole country was against us because of Islamist propaganda, we couldn’t trust our friends, and our law enforcement refused to protect us.
+It was all a cruel joke.
+So when the prime minister said that the victims were responsible for their own death, they shouldn’t have written those things, and we should stop writing because it hurts people’s feelings we had no choice but to laugh.

 As of 2 July 2016, a total of 48 people, including 20 foreign nationals, have been murdered in terrorist attacks.
+One day I figured out that I was being followed and someone was keeping watch on my house.
+I went to the police, and they didn’t accept my complaint the first time, they reluctantly took the General Diary the second time.
+I knew they wouldn’t protect me if the time came.
 So, I decided to leave the country.
 I applied to ICORN and was accepted.
 Not long after Reykjavik, the capital of Iceland, invited me to their city as a guest writer.
 Reykjavik is giving me a lot of opportunities to become a better person.
 Here I can exercise my freedom of speech without any threat.
-I can live a normal life without fear.
+I can live a healthy life without fear.
 Here I have to opportunity to become someone my departed friends would feel proud of.